Chapter 22: A Name in the Dark

 Her breath hitched.

-If Laurent had murdered Evelyne and played a role in her father's downfall, then this was no longer just a personal tragedy for Adrian.
+If Laurent had been involved in Evelyne's death, this was no longer just a personal tragedy for Adrian.

 It was part of something much larger.